Liv.e: 2020–2022: Couldn't Wait to Tell You

-2023-present: Girl in the Half Pearl and Past Futur.e
+2023–2024: Girl in the Half Pearl and Past Futur.e

 Ahead of the release of her second studio album, Girl in the Half Pearl, Liv.e was named one of 25 "New and Rising Artists Shaping the Future of Music in 2023" by Pitchfork.
 Preceded by three singles, "Ghost", "Wild Animals" and "Find Out", the album was released in February 2023 to critical acclaim.
 She has described Girl in the Half Pearl as informed by an 'emotionally addictive, unbalanced romantic relationship'.
 It was named as one of the best albums of 2023 in year-end lists from publications including Clash, Pitchfork and Slant Magazine.
 GITHPRemixEdition, a remix album of Girl in the Half Pearl in collaboration with Ben Hixon, was released later in 2023.
 Liv.e performed at Tyler, the Creator's festival Camp Flog Gnaw Carnival in November that year.

 In 2024, Liv.e surprise released the record Past Futur.e.
 Its condensed recording process was inspired by her 2018 EP Hoopdreams.
 Past Futur.e, which has been described as an album, EP and mixtape, marks a departure from the sound of her previous work, taking inspiration from synthwave and synth-punk.

+2025–present: Gena

+Liv.e formed Gena, a duo with drummer and producer Karriem Riggins, and released their debut single, "Circlesz", in November 2025.
+The name is short for "God Energy, Naturally Amazing".
+The duo's debut album, The Pleasure Is Yours, released in February 2026.